Mrjamy/KonekoBot/README.md

 # DiscordBot
-A discord bot written in python
+A discord bot written in python 3.6 on a linux based system.

 ## Getting Started